i486magzog/ddb-group-dev-test-2025/shinkee/README.md

 <br/>

 ## Extra Points
 - [x] Thoughtful loading states (skeletons/spinners) and error boundaries.
+  > Spinners are used for loading images on the gallery page.

   > If you want to check the error boundary and skeletons, (one of the way is to) comment out the below code in the next.config.ts file. <br/> And then move to /gallery page.
 Reload the page.

   ```ts